kpeeters/cadabra2/README.rst

     sudo make install

-(*note* the `-DENABLE_MATHEMATICA=OFF` in the `cmake` line above; the Mathematica scalar backend does not yet work on OS X).
+(*note* the `-DENABLE_MATHEMATICA=OFF` in the `cmake` line above; the Mathematica scalar backend does not yet work on macOS).

 This will produce the command line app ``cadabra2`` and the Gtk notebook interface ``cadabra2-gtk``.

-Feedback from OS X users is *very* welcome because this is not the main development platform.
+Feedback from macOS users is *very* welcome because this is not the main development platform.